 NY 13501, United States.

-We are experts handling cases in Oneida, Herkimer, Madison, Onondaga and Lewis Counties.
+Our Lawyers and Paralegals are experts in handling cases in Oneida, Herkimer, Madison, Onondaga and Lewis Counties.
+We are Utica's Top Lawyers and Attorneys.

 We’ll provide you the inside legal track to get you answers to problems and immediate control over your situation.
 The goal is a swift, decisive, and favorable outcome.
 Schedule a Consult Now.